sam-mahdi/Peaklist_Assignment_Library/APS/Manual/APS_Manual.md

-This is the manual for SAPUS (Sparky Assignment prediction using SPARTA+).
+This is the manual for APS (Sparky Assignment prediction using SPARTA+).
 This was written in python3 and uses numpy, matplotlib, tkinter, webbrowser, and mplcursors.
-The program requires a modified SPARTA+ file generated from SAVUS, and a chemical shift file of your unknown assignment(s).
+The program requires a modified SPARTA+ file generated from AVS, and a chemical shift file of your unknown assignment(s).
 It calculates the rmsd value of your unknown peaks with predicted SPARTA+ values to determine which amino acid your unknowns would be.

 Requirements:
-1. SPARTA+ file must be formatted properly (use SAVUS)
+1. SPARTA+ file must be formatted properly (use AVS)
-2. Peaklist file formatting must match SPARTA+ formatting (you can use SAVUS for peaks you have assigned, and SAG for unknowns)
+2. Peaklist file formatting must match SPARTA+ formatting (you can use AVS for peaks you have assigned, and AG for unknowns)

 To run the program simply upload the sparta file and peaklist file to predict.
 Set the threshold rmsd value, and pick which calculation you want done.
 A list of rmsd sorted from best match to worst (low to high rmsd) will be printed, and a plot of those rmsds will be generated.